 Discounts are a common tactic used by online retailers, but is there a risk that customers are being trained to look for them?
 Should they be a feature of cart abandonment emails?

-In a nutshell, the writer argues that people are deliberately abandoning purchases in the belief that a cart abandonment email will follow with a nice discount for them, and it is this that is pushing up abandonment rates.
+In a nutshell, people are deliberately abandoning purchases in the belief that a shopping cart abandonment email will follow with a nice discount for them, and it is this that is pushing up abandonment rates.

-I’m not convinced that abandonment rates are soaring though.
-We track abandonment rates and, while there is some fluctuation, they have remained relatively steady over the last two years.
+We track abandonment rates and, while there is some fluctuation, they have remained relatively steady over the last few years.

-Retailers can improve usability, eliminate issues with checkout forms, payment etc, but there will always be a certain amount of abandonment, simply because most people will not decide to buy on the first visit.
+Retailers can improve the checkout process , eliminate issues with checkout forms, payment etc, but there will always be a certain amount of abandonment, simply because most people will not decide to buy on the first visit.

-For example, I receive emails offering price reductions several times a month from Gap – this is a snapshot from November last year.
-They’re so frequent that I’d be foolish to pay full price for my jeans, I’d just check my emails instead.
+For example, emails offering price reductions several times a month from Gap – this is a snapshot from November last year.

 Likewise, the appearance of a coupon code box on an e-commerce checkout can be a signal to shoppers that there might be a discount on offer.